MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 By creating endpoints, an Azure Pipelines build can deploy Azure AD apps to Azure Stack.
 Azure Pipelines connects to the build agent, which connects to Azure Stack.

-After setting endpoint creation permissions, you can create endpoints in either Azure AD or AD FS.
+After setting endpoint creation permissions, you can create endpoints in Azure AD or AD FS.

-- If you used Azure AD as the identity provider for Azure Stack, use the service principal key to create an Azure Resource Manager service connection for Azure deployments.
+- If you used Azure AD as the identity provider for Azure Stack, you can use the service principal key to create an Azure Resource Manager service connection for Azure deployments.

-- If you deployed Azure Stack with Active Directory Federation Services (AD FS) as the identity provider, create the service connection using a certificate instead of a secret key for authentication.
+- If you deployed Azure Stack with Active Directory Federation Services (AD FS) as the identity provider, you must create the service connection using a certificate instead of a secret key for authentication.

 ### Set endpoint creation permissions